What is a Feature Flag?

 - Go to

-button at top right side of the navigation bar. - Add
+New Flagbutton at top right side of the navigation bar. - Add

-and click on theCreate
+enable_edit_buttonand click on theCreatebutton.

-in text editor and replace <span><%= link "Edit", to: Routes.company_path(@conn, :edit, @company) %></span> |
+Open templates/company/show.html.heex in text editor and replace <span><%= link "Edit", to: Routes.company_path(@conn, :edit, @company) %></span> | with the following code snippet:

 <%= if FunWithFlags.enabled?(:enable_edit_button, for: @company) do %>